-Quamino's Map, an opera about American enslaved men who fought for the British during the Revolutionary War, was commissioned and produced by Chicago Opera Theatre in 2022.
-It was composed by Errollyn Wallen.
+Quamino's Map, about enslaved Americans who fought for the British during the Revolutionary War, premiered at the Chicago Opera Theater in 2022 composed by Errollyn Wallen.

-Murasaki's Moon, an opera with Michi Wiancko, was commissioned by NYC's Metropolitan Museum of Arts, On-Site Opera and American Lyric Theater.
-It premiered at the Met in 2019.
+Murasaki's Moon, with Michi Wiancko was commissioned by NYC's Metropolitan Museum of Arts, On-Site Opera and American Lyric Theater and premiered in 2019.
+In 2024 it was produced by the Hub City Opera.